What Is Biodiversity: Definition, Importance, Major Threats and Ecosystem Roles

 Why is biodiversity important?

-Biodiversity and important ecosystem services
+Biodiversity and ecosystem functioning

 Biodiversity stabilizes local climates

-Food security and diversity of food crops
+Food security and crop diversity

 Livelihoods and tourism